Jason Scarbro, President

 Service New Brunswick-Health Services

 Sarah Jackson started her career in human resources as an occupational health specialist with experience in occupational rehabilitation, disability management, and workplace accommodation.
 Sarah has 15 years in the private sector with JD Irving, Medavie Blue Cross, and Bell Aliant before moving to the public sector.
 She has instructed the Occupational Health & Safety undergraduate course at UNB Fredericton and has presented at regional conferences on disability management.
 She is currently a Labour Relations Specialist with Service New Brunswick.
 Sarah has a BSc in Kinesiology from Dalhousie University and a Masters of Business Administration from the University of New Brunswick.
 She also is a Chartered Professional in Human Resources.
 She has been a member of CPHRNB since 2008 and a member of the Saint John chapter executive since 2012.
-She is currently the Chair of the Provincial Mentorship Program.
+She is currently the Chair of the Provincial Mentorship Program and the president of the Saint John chapter.

 Jodi McMackin, Director